Read the One King's Impact Fund Guidance Document

 Funding cannot be used to fund business as usual activities nor permanent roles.
 Temporary hires – including through King’s Talent Bank – who are working on the delivery of contained projects are acceptable, and the fund can also be used to extend FTEs of temporary/part-time staff members to allow them to dedicate time to the funded projects.

-Paying students for their work is fine and would fall into the category of temporary staff (likely through King's Talent Bank).
-If temporary staff are clearly dedicated to the project development and not to sustain capacity in the team, this is an eligible cost for the fund.
+Temporary staff are an eligible cost for the fund and can be costed into project budgets, if their role is clearly dedicated to project development and not to sustain wider capacity in the team.
 King’s is an accredited London Living Wage employer and uses King’s Talent Bank (KTB) to pay non-permanent staff.
-Please see more details below under ‘Are there any spending timelines or restrictions?’.
+Please see more details below under ‘Are there any spending timelines or restrictions?’

 The fund will support DI (Directly Incurred) costs only.